fedspendingtransparency/usaspending-api/README.md

 - **If you run a local database**, set `POSTGRES_HOST` in `.env` to `host.docker.internal`. `POSTGRES_PORT` should be changed if it isn't 5432.

-	- `docker-compose run usaspending-db` will create and run a Postgres database in the `POSTGRES_CLUSTER_DIR` specified in the `.env` configuration file.
+	- `docker-compose up usaspending-db` will create and run a Postgres database in the `POSTGRES_CLUSTER_DIR` specified in the `.env` configuration file.
 We recommend using a folder *outside* of the usaspending-api project directory so it does not get copied to other containers in subsequent steps.

 	- `docker-compose run usaspending-manage python -u manage.py migrate` will run Django migrations: [https://docs.djangoproject.com/en/2.2/topics/migrations/](https://docs.djangoproject.com/en/2.2/topics/migrations/).

 	- `docker-compose run usaspending-manage python -u manage.py load_reference_data` will load essential reference data (agencies, program activity codes, CFDA program data, country codes, and others).

-	- `docker-compose run usaspending-db-sql`, then `docker-compose run usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.
+	- `docker-compose up usaspending-db-sql`, then `docker-compose up usaspending-db-init` will provision the custom materialized views which are required by certain API endpoints.

 #### Manual Database Setup
 - `docker-compose.yaml` contains the shell commands necessary to set up the database manually, if you prefer to have a more custom environment.